mahmoudabdulazim/spc418/catbot/README.md

-# SPC418
+# CATBot Description package
-The official repository for "SPC418: Control of Autonomous Vehicles" course taught at the university of science and techonology at zewail city in Fall-Semester 2016 as a core course for the Aerospace Engineering Major.
+This package contains urdf model and STL meshes for the robot CATBot